 - "Note Block Battle" has two examples, both played for laughs.
 First, at the beginning, Blue makes a Potion of Musicality using a note block, which does not exist in Minecraft.
 And at the end, Green uses a charged trident to turn a note block into an electric guitar and starts jamming on it.

-- In Death Battle, a couple of fights showcase this, but the one battle thus far that truly embodies this above all else is Flash vs the Archie Comics version of Sonic, who take speed to truly reality-breaking levels, including but not limited to: Wally causing the concept of Death itself to die and outrunning the Speed Force (y'know, the source of his powers), and Sonic moving during frozen time through nothing BUT raw speed and scooping water into a ball and throwing it as if it were a solid chunk of matter before the physics of displacement could take effect.
+- In DEATH BATTLE!, a couple of fights showcase this, but the one battle thus far that truly embodies this above all else is The Flash (Wally West) vs. the Archie Comics version of Sonic, who take speed to truly reality-breaking levels, including but not limited to: Wally causing the concept of Death itself to die and outrunning the Speed Force (y'know, the source of his powers), and Sonic moving during frozen time through nothing BUT raw speed and scooping water into a ball and throwing it as if it were a solid chunk of matter before the physics of displacement could take effect.
 Wally's victory over the blue blur, in spite of the latter's ridiculous abilities including literal Plot Armor is treated as an achievement to such, as noted by Wiz in the analysis:

 Wiz: Personally, I was expecting the opposite result.
 Against almost anybody else, Archie's version of Sonic is practically unbeatable.
 But across a greater percentage of scenarios, Wally just happens to be the exception.

 - The Impossible Man's inexpicable power has no respect for physical rules